 On Again, Off Again, and the August Line

 After I moved out, we were on and off.
 In August, we were back on.
-Around that time, I got wind that he was “chatting” with his wife, but only when he was speaking with his daughter.
+Around that time, I found out that he was “chatting” with his wife.
+He did this only when he was speaking with his daughter.
 That was the story.

 I watched the dynamic closely.
 I saw the abuse she caused.
 With us.
 With him.
 With their dog.
 With their son.
 I wanted none of it.
 I stepped away from anything romantic.
 I said we could be friends.
 Nothing more.